chriskirknielsen/dotcom-2024/src/content/projects/runestone-futhark/index.md

 {{ codepen "https://codepen.io/chriskirknielsen/pen/OJwvQRe/", "result", "800" }}

 There’s a good bunch of CSS and SVG to make this look a little rough and shiny, and JavaScript is used to ensure all of this is interactive!
-I know this is likely not something that'll interest a lot of people but I had a lot of fun making it.
+I know this is likely not something that’ll interest a lot of people but I had a lot of fun making it.
 If you use it, let me know if it helped!